R2Northstar/NorthstarWiki/docs/advanced.md

 ![SteamEdit using Northstar Profiles](images/steamedit-profiles.png)

+## Setting levels using console commands <a href="#set-level" id="set-level"></a>

+With everything unlocked, there is no need to set your level to a higher level, but some users may stil want to do so.
+In order to this, you'll need to open the console and type in the relevant commands.
+Both of these require `sv_cheats 1` to be enabled on the server you're playing on, easily done by using `sv_cheats 1` in the console in a private match.
+Avoid setting your xp number to higher than 472, as doing so may cause a crash or mess up your Northstar save data.

+`script GetPlayerArray()[0].SetPersistentVar("gen", insertGenCount)` this command sets the Generation level of the player.
+You want to replace `insertGenCount` with the number you want.

+`script GetPlayerArray()[0].SetPersistentVar("xp", insertXpCount)` this command sets the xp count of the player (change this wording pls).
+You want to replace `insertXpCount` with the number you want.

 ## Playing Vanilla via NorthstarLauncher <a href="#vanilla-on-northstar" id="vanilla-on-northstar"></a>

 It is recommended that you [set up a vanilla profile](advanced.md#profiles) instead of disabling all of your mods and using `-norestrictservercommands` as a launch option, however if you wish to only play vanilla using this method and would rather not set up a profile, you can do the following.